 Do conservative care treatment cause Whiplash Associated Disorders?

 There have been many papers over the years which questioned whether whiplash patients should receive early intensive care.
+This would include physical therapy, chiropractic care, and other treatments.
 Some papers found early care not to be of benefit, others found it detrimental.
 Let’s examine a paper that appeared in the journal Archives of physical medicine and rehabilitation.
 (4) It was presented by medical university researchers in Canada, Sweden and Denmark.

 Here are highlights at a glance: